 - The possibility of unauthorized device connection to the network (DHCP snooping, no port security).

 A small financial organization connected to the international payment systems Visa and Mastercard faced with the need to comply with the PCI DSS standard requirements.
 Among them, there is the requirement to perform an external and internal penetration test regularly.
 During the analysis of the infrastructure scope (cardholder data environment) the detailed parameters of the external pentest were agreed with the customer.
-The parameters included "gray box" and "black box" modes, and the list of target objects, namely, the Internet-faced services and Web applications.
+The parameters included "grey box" and "black box" modes, and the list of target objects, namely, the Internet-faced services and Web applications.

 As a result of the pentest, multiple vulnerabilities in the web applications were discovered (PHP injections, cross-site scripting, direct object references, missing software update mechanisms, insecure default Web server configurations, no access control on the functional level, buffer overflows, error in the web application code).